Sustainable energy: Energy system transformation

+Decarbonisation of the global energy system

 The emissions reductions necessary to keep global warming below 2 °C will require a system-wide transformation of the way energy is produced, distributed, stored, and consumed.
 For a society to replace one form of energy with another, multiple technologies and behaviours in the energy system must change.
 For example, transitioning from oil to solar power as the energy source for cars requires the generation of solar electricity, modifications to the electrical grid to accommodate fluctuations in solar panel output or the introduction of variable battery chargers and higher overall demand, adoption of electric cars, and networks of electric vehicle charging facilities and repair shops.

 Many climate change mitigation pathways envision three main aspects of a low-carbon energy system: